h2o/h2o/README.md

 Building the Library
 ---

+H2O can also be used as a software library with [libuv version 1.0.0](https://github.com/joyent/libuv).
+Note that prior versions of libuv cannot be used due to massive changes to the APIs in 1.0.0.

+Examples can be found within the [examples/](https://github.com/kazuho/h2o/blob/master/examples/) directory.

+For the time being, using libh2o as a submodule is the recommend way.

 ```
-$ git submodule update --init --recursive
 $ cmake .
 $ make libh2o
 ```

-The library is designed to work together with the upcoming [libuv version 1.0.0](https://github.com/joyent/libuv).
-Examples can be found within the [examples/](https://github.com/kazuho/h2o/blob/master/examples/) directory.

 Benchmarks
 ---